albinstman/llmspeed/README.md

 ## Benchmarks

 The model and hardware lists are curated based on popularity.
 Benchmarks are found and verified for each pair from sources such as [r/LocalLLaMA](https://www.reddit.com/r/LocalLLaMA/), [localscore.ai](https://www.localscore.ai/) and more.
-Pairs that do not have any verified benchmarks are extrapolated from family of benchmarks or derived from first principles.
+Pairs that do not have any verified benchmarks are extrapolated from family of benchmarks.

 ## Contributing